eth-educators/ethstaker-guides/prepare-for-the-merge.md

 ## When is the Merge going to happen on Mainnet?

 The current planned date for the Merge protocol upgrade to happen is ~Q3/Q4 2022.
 There is some uncertainty around the actual date it will happen.
 Make sure to follow [the official Ethereum blog](https://blog.ethereum.org/) and watch for announcements there.
+You can also subscribe to [this newsletter](https://groups.google.com/u/1/a/ethereum.org/g/announcements).

 ## Overview